hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 * `private_ip_address` - (Optional) The Private IP Address to use for the Application Gateway.

 * `public_ip_address_id` - (Optional) The ID of a Public IP Address which the Application Gateway should use.
 The allocation method for the Public IP Address depends on the `sku` of this Application Gateway.
-Please checkout the [Azure document](https://docs.microsoft.com/en-us/azure/virtual-network/public-ip-addresses#application-gateways) for details.
+Please refer to the [Azure documentation for public IP addresses](https://docs.microsoft.com/en-us/azure/virtual-network/public-ip-addresses#application-gateways) for details.

 * `private_ip_address_allocation` - (Optional) The Allocation Method for the Private IP Address.
 Possible values are `Dynamic` and `Static`.